seahorse-ai-ryan/brush/docs/guides/training-a-scene.md

     <video src="https://github.com/user-attachments/assets/f679fec0-935d-4dd2-87e1-c301db9cdc2c" controls width="100%"></video>
     *Rerun viewer showing detailed training visualization for the LEGO dataset.*

-## Monitoring Training
+5.  **Monitor Training**

-Once a dataset is loaded, training typically starts automatically in the background.
+    Once a dataset is loaded and settings are configured, click the `⏵ training` button below the Scene view (if it doesn't start automatically).
 You can monitor and control it using the UI panels:

 *   **`Stats` Panel:** Displays the current training iteration number (`Train step`) compared to the total steps planned (`Train ... steps`), along with the current training speed (`Steps/s`).
 It also shows other statistics like total splat count and estimated GPU memory usage.
 *   **`Scene` Panel Controls & View:** The area below the main 3D view provides crucial controls and feedback: